 Health and Insurance

-Make sure that you obtain appropriate health insurance cover for the whole duration of your study placement.
+Make sure that you have appropriate health insurance cover for the whole duration of your study placement.
 See more information on our Insurance page.

 If you have a pre-existing medical condition, make sure you research whether and how you will be able to obtain any required medication while abroad.
 Speak with your GP about taking prescription medications with you and be sure to research local restrictions on carrying medication into your host country.